ksharindam/chemcanvas/README.md

 ### Description

-This is a very intuitive opensource 2D chemical drawing tool.
+This is a very intuitive opensource 2D chemical drawing tool for windows and linux.
 You can draw organic chemical structures and reactions very easily and quickly.

 ### Download